"Well, I liked it."

 Directors and Actors

-- Adam Sandler's entire career is built on this trope, and it goes both ways.
+- Adam Sandler's entire career is built on this, and it goes both ways.
 Only two of the movies that he was in that cracked 50% on Rotten Tomatoes made back their budgets (The Wedding Singer and Happy Gilmore), while every single one of his movies that came in under 50% was successful with audiences.
 1998's The Waterboy, for instance, was panned by most critics but was one of the highest-grossing movies that year, while 2002's Punch-Drunk Love ended up being his most critically acclaimed movie, but also his least financially successful one.
 There was a period of time in the early 2010s when everyone seemed to come into agreement about Sandler — both Jack and Jill and That's My Boy were slammed by critics and, significantly, failed to make back their budgets (at least in America).
 But then he headlined a hit animated film with Hotel Transylvania, and his return to live action with Grown Ups 2 became another big success for him, to critics' horror, restoring the status quo, though his 2014 outings Blended and Men Women & Children both underperformed.

 - All of the films of the duo of Aaron Seltzer and Jason Friedberg were panned by professional critics and Internet reviewers alike, and typically rank on lists of the worst comedies ever made, but (apart from Disaster Movie) they all made enough money to be profitable given their low budgets.

 - Johnny Depp's faced this in The New Tens.
-It started with the Pirates of the Caribbean sequels (the original was critically acclaimed) and Alice in Wonderland.
+It started with the Pirates of the Caribbean sequels, as the original was critically acclaimed, and Alice in Wonderland.
 They were pilloried by critics, who despaired he was squandering his gifts by sticking with such Large Ham, Spectacle-driven fare instead of the smaller, "serious" films he built his artistic reputation on.
 Nevertheless, audiences flocked to them; the second and fourth Pirates films and Alice pulled down grosses of over a billion dollars each worldwide.
-When The Lone Ranger, patterned after the Pirates films, became a Box Office Bomb, critics were effectively given free rein to beat up on Depp and his recent career choices — never mind that, beyond these "wacky" roles paying him well, he likes to play them.
+When The Lone Ranger, patterned after the Pirates films, became a Box Office Bomb, critics were effectively given free rein to beat up on Depp and his later career choices — never mind that, beyond these "wacky" roles paying him well, he likes to play them.
 Given that Depp wasn't an A-lister until the first Pirates caused his popularity to skyrocket, there's an undercurrent of It's Popular, Now It Sucks to this dissonance.
 The Onion's A.V.
 Club sister site spoke up for his choices in a 2014 opinion piece.

 - The entire career of Michael Bay is built upon this.
 The only film of his to get any respect from critics is The Rock, and even then critics in retrospect seem to damn it by faint praise rather than speak positively about it.